-iPhone Live Photo is a special Apple feature that combines a photo and a video together.
+iPhone Live Photos are a special Apple feature, a middle ground between a photo and a video.
 Instead of taking a simple picture, you can now have a mini video, which literally captures a moment.
 You can play the Live Photo, apply filters to it, choose the key photo, add Live Photo effects and much more!

 We will cover every detail about the iPhone Live Photos in this guide.
 Jump to the section you need:

-- Live Photos on iPhone 7 and later iPhones
+- How to edit Live Photos on iPhone

 - How to turn off Live Photos on iPhone

-- How to play Live Photos on iPhone
+- How to do Live Photos on iPhone 6?

-- How to post Live Photos on Instagram from iPhone
+- How to take a live photo on iPhone 7?

-To see your Live Photos come alive, just press and hold on it.
+To see your Live Photo in action, just press and hold it.
 It’s that simple!

-Also, Apple made it easy to distinguish your Live Photo among others – it has a special icon in the top left corner when you browse through your library.
+Also, Apple made it easy to distinguish Live Photos from regular images – they have a special icon in the top-left corner.

-In 2017 Live Photos got all the attention they deserved – iOS 11 offered a new set of tools that allows you to make your Live Photos stand out even more.
+In 2017, iPhone Live Photos got all the attention they deserved – iOS 11 offered a new set of tools that allows you to make your Live Photos stand out even more.

 - Delete sound